FGCH/amcData/MainData/VariableDescriptions/LaevenValenciaVariableDescriptions.md

 # Notes on changes made to Laeven and Valencia (2012) data

  - Brazil's PROER was added as a **AMC** and classified as 'Decentralised' in the **AMCType** variable.
 It was created in 1996.
-More details can be found the Banco Central Do Brazil's website <http://www.bcb.gov.br/?PROEREN>.
+More details can be found the Banco Central Do Brazil's website <http://www.bcb.gov.br/?PROEREN>. - Sweden 1991 reclassified as having decentralised AMCs.
+See: <http://www.clevelandfed.org/research/PolicyDis/pdp21.pdf?WT.oss=Import+Prices&WT.oss_r=1730>